Teen & Adult Programs (14+ Years)

 Buddy Up is a weekly tennis program that teaches children and teens with Down syndrome the game of tennis while supporting healthy activity and motor function.
 Athletes aged 5 and older work with professional coaches and one-on-one Buddies.
 To learn more about Buddy Up Tennis, visit the Buddy Up website.
 Visit the DSAWM calendar for upcoming sessions.

 Teens and adults with Down syndrome aged 16 and older learn culinary terminology, cooking methods, measurement, and kitchen safety while crafting a delicious, healthy, gluten-free meal.
 Cooking Capers meets twice a month during the school year.
 Visit the DSAWM calendar for upcoming classes.

-Every other summer, DSAWM hosts a week-long iCan Bike Camp where children with disabilities ages 8 and older can learn to ride a typical two-wheeled bicycle using proven, research-based methods. iCan Bike Camp is held on even numbered years.
+Every other summer, DSAWM hosts a week-long iCan Bike Camp where children with disabilities ages 8 and older can learn to ride a typical two-wheeled bicycle using proven, research-based methods.
+The next iCan Bike Camp will be held in 2022.

 Skill Building Series

 The Skill Building Series teaches life skills such as grocery shopping, resume preparation, public speaking, and navigating the city to foster independence for teens and adults with Down syndrome.
 Visit the DSAWM calendar for current offerings.

 DSAWM hosts an Adaptive Water Ski Clinic in partnership with Kentwood Parks and Recreation every summer that focuses on sitting and standing skiing.
 The clinic is held on Reeds Lake every July.